shipyardapp/Shipyard-Documentation/docs/reference/shipyard-environment-variables.md

 ---
-id: platform-environment-variables
+id: shipyard-environment-variables
-title: Platform Environment Variables Available at Runtime
+title: Shipyard Environment Variables
 hide_title: true
 description: Information about environment variables created by the Shipyard platform at runtime and how to access them.
 keywords: